08 Nov Triple Chocolate Mousse Domes

 - To make the caramelised cacao nibs, lightly grease a baking sheet.
 Alternatively, a silicon mat works fabulously here.

 - Remove from heat and immediately stir in the cocoa nibs.
 You’ll need to work quickly before the caramel sets.
-Scrape them onto prepared baking sheet/silicon mat and spread as best you can, before it hardens.
+Scrape them onto prepared baking sheet/silicone mat and spread as best you can, before it hardens.
 (If it gets too cool in the pan, you can rewarm the caramel with the nibs slightly over low heat, to make it spreadable.)
 Let the brittle harden at room temperature.

 - Once the caramel has cooled completely, chop or break it into little pieces and store in an airtight container for up to 1 week.